Which service should I attend?

+Yes!
 Children’s Formation begins at 10:00am and lasts until about 10:45am.
 At this point the children rejoin the adults in worship at the 10:15 service.
-One of the principal goals in Children’s formation is to foster a sense of community.
-Led by a rotating team of parents, the older children also help in teaching and mentoring younger children.
+One of the principal goals in Children’s Formation is to foster a sense of community.
+Led by Linda Swensson and adult volunteers, the older children also help in teaching and mentoring younger children.
 Click here for more details.

 Additionally on a Sunday morning, both children and adults can participate in St. Thomas’ music programs.
 Read more about the different ensembles on the choir page.

 What about Adult Formation?

 Adult formation takes the form of a 9:05 a.m.
 Forum, which occurs between the 8am and 10:15am services.
 Usually led by a member of clergy, sometimes led by lay leaders (the congregation), this Forum explores a variety of topics.
 Click here to learn more about the current adult forum.

 How do I follow the service?

 When you arrive, our ushers will give you a service bulletin.
 The vast majority of what you’ll need to participate can be found in this.
 Once you get to your seat, you’ll find a blue hymnal and a red prayer book in the pew-rack in front of you.
 These are referred to throughout the service in the bulletin and contain special music and prayers.

 I’m not Episcopalian.
 Can I take communion?

 Yes.
 In the Episcopal Church we believe you have more right to receive communion than we have to offer it in the first place, and we welcome all baptized Christians to receive communion.
 If you want an in depth look at what The Episcopal Church believes about the Eucharist, you can click to download An Outline of the Faith, found in our prayer book (The Book of Common Prayer)..